isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

         ADD id_rsa.pub /root/.ssh/authorized_keys
         RUN chmod 400 /root/.ssh/authorized_keys && chown root. /root/.ssh/authorized_keys

-        # But ansible needs at least a few python modules
-        RUN pip install

         # Expose a bunch of ports ..
 22 for SSH and 3000 for our node app
         EXPOSE 22 3000